micahheaton/Boomer-Buddy-Core/replit.md

 # System Architecture

 ## Frontend Architecture
+The platform consists of two frontend applications:

+### Web Application
-The frontend is built with React, TypeScript, and Vite, utilizing a modern component-based architecture.
+Built with React, TypeScript, and Vite, utilizing a modern component-based architecture.
 The UI framework is based on shadcn/ui components with Radix UI primitives and Tailwind CSS for styling.
 The application uses Wouter for client-side routing and TanStack Query for state management and API communication.
 The design follows a single-page application pattern with modular components for different input types (upload, text, transcript) and result display.

+### Mobile Application
+Built with Expo and React Native for cross-platform iOS and Android support.
+Features include:
+- Live call transcription with one-button activation
+- Screenshot capture and analysis functionality
+- User profiles with "Boomer Buddy Score" tracking
+- PII filtering system that strips sensitive data client-side before transmission
+- Integration with the same backend API as the web app
+- Facebook group access and community features

-The interface features Boomer Buddy branding with a custom SVG logo component and a color scheme of navy blue (#17948E), teal (#1F748C), and orange (#E3400B) to create a senior-friendly, trustworthy appearance.
+Both interfaces feature Boomer Buddy branding with a shield logo and color scheme of navy blue (#17948E), teal (#1F748C), and orange (#E3400B) to create a senior-friendly, trustworthy appearance.

 ## Backend Architecture
 The backend is an Express.js server written in TypeScript that provides RESTful API endpoints.
 The main analysis endpoint accepts multipart form data for image uploads or JSON for text-based submissions.
 The server integrates with OpenAI's API for scam analysis using structured prompts and JSON schema validation.
 OCR functionality is implemented using Tesseract.js for extracting text from uploaded images.
 The application follows a layered architecture with separate modules for database operations, external API calls, and business logic.